What Is "Relationship OCD" & How Can You Tell If You Have It

 Advertisement

 ROCD is a complex and newish phenomenon, Dr. Doron explains.
-Although many people tend to casually throw around the term "OCD" to describe organization or habits, it's important to point out that ROCD is way different than simply worrying about your latest Bumble match.
+Although many people tend to casually throw around the term "OCD" to describe organisation or habits, it's important to point out that ROCD is way different than simply worrying about your latest Bumble match.
 While most of us have had doubts about our relationships, or have stressed about some specific aspect of our partner's personality, ROCD symptoms can be extremely disabling, he says.
-"For people with ROCD, these doubts, dilemmas and preoccupations are painful, time-consuming, excruciating, and may interfere with the persons daily functioning," he says.
-Conflating the all-consuming anxiety of OCD with a personality quirk minimizes minimizes the experiences of people who have clinically diagnosable OCD.
+"For people with ROCD, these doubts, dilemmas and preoccupations are painful, time-consuming, excruciating, and may interfere with the person's daily functioning," he says.
+Conflating the all-consuming anxiety of OCD with a personality quirk minimises the experiences of people who have clinically diagnosable OCD.

 It's tough to pinpoint what exactly ROCD "looks like," because everyone's relationships are different and nuanced.
 ROCD can appear in romantic relationships, but it can also affect friendships, and even parent-child relationships, Dr. Doron says.
 Typically, ROCD symptoms are either relationship-focused or partner-focused, and can include: obsessively doubting whether you really love your partner; being extremely preoccupied with whether you're in the "right" relationship; or developing disabling obsessions with your partner's flaws, he says.
 For example, a person with ROCD in a romantic relationship might obsessively question whether they really love their partner, or are truly attracted to them, and "spend hours monitoring her body for signs that she feels love and attraction to her partner," he says.
 They might also compare their relationship to others, or avoid social situations where they know they'll be around other couples.